 Florida Coalition Against Domestic Violence — The FCADV maintains a directory of all Florida certified domestic violence centers.
 The centers provide emergency shelter, a 24-hour hotline, advocacy, children’s program, community education, crisis counseling, service management, professional training, safety planning, information and referral, as well as court and legal advocacy, outreach, primary prevention programming, support groups and assist with the relocation assistance application.

-National Center for Victims of Crime — Dating Violence — A NCVC bulletin describes dating violence and what to do if you or someone you know is a victim.
+National Center for Victims of Crime — Dating Violence — A NCVC bulletin describes dating violence and what to do if you or someone you know is a victim of dating violence or other forms of violence in a domestic relationship.

 Find an Attorney for Domestic Violence Defense in Miami, FL